-Experimental elucidation of a protein structure may often be delayed by difficulties in obtaining a sufficient amount of protein (cloning, expression and purification of milligram quantities), by difficulties associated with crystallization, and even the protein crystallographic part may become a source of problems.
+Experimental elucidation of a protein structure may often be delayed by difficulties in obtaining sufficient amount of material (cloning, expression and purification of milligram quantities of the protein) and difficulties associated with crystallization.
+Even the protein crystallographic part of the project may become a source of problems.
 In this context, it is not surprising that methods dealing with the prediction of protein structure have gained much interest.
 Among these methods, the method of homology modeling usually provides the most reliable result.
-The use of this method is based on the observation that two proteins belonging to the same family and sharing similar amino acid sequences, will have similar three-dimensional structures.
-By other words, the problem is reduced to finding a modeling template.
-The steps in homology modeling are the following:
+The use of this method is based on the observation that two proteins belonging to the same family (an sharing similar amino acid sequences), will have similar three-dimensional structures.
+In reality, the degree of conservation of protein three-dimensional structure within a family is much higher than conservation of the sequence.

 ◦ template identification;

-- amino acid sequence alignment;
+◦ amino acid sequence alignment;

-- alignment correction;
+◦ alignment correction;

 ◦ backbone generation;

 ◦ generation of loops;

 ◦ side chain generation & optimization;

 ◦ ab initio loop building;

 ◦ overall model optimisation;

-- model verification.
+◦ model verification.
 Quality criteria, model quality;